egctong/egctong.github.io/research/research_index.md

 Here are some projects that I'm currently working on:
 * Wearable Cameras for Activity Recognition (collaboration with Dr. Aiden Doherty at the Oxford Big Data Institute)
 * Domain Adaptation on inertial sensor data
-* Graph Neural Networks and EHR data
+* Graph Neural Networks on EHR data
 * Understanding How Network Topology Impact Graph Neural Networks
 * ....